Licensed to thrill

 Harper Lee's much loved 'To Kill a Mockingbird' takes us to America's Deep South during the Great Depression.
 Our young Scout and her brother Jem begin to find gifts apparently left for them in the hollow of a tree.
 As their world begins to unravel, while their lawyer father takes on a controversial case, Scout has some important lessons to learn.
 Students on the higher levels of the Kumon English Programme study this book when examining essay structure in our critique levels.

-Terror abounds as vampire Count Dracula buys a house in London, bringing a world cloaked in fear and mystery across the sea from Transylvania, in Bram Stoker's 'Dracula'.
+In Bram Stoker's 'Dracula', terror abounds as vampire Count Dracula buys a house in London, bringing a world cloaked in fear and mystery across the sea from Transylvania.